 His chin lifts in a half-nod – still no words.
 She flips on a light, moves closer and tries again.
 “Honey, please tell me what’s going on?”

-He can’t, or he won’t, do that.
+He can’t, or he won’t.
 She doesn’t know which.
 It hurts when he avoids her gaze, and stands to leave the room – his sadness palpable but un-shared.

 Sadness can be contagious.
 It can quickly escalate to other, stronger, more harmful emotions.
-When repeated questions go unanswered – concern may turn to pain, and then frustration, fed by imagination – in place of information.
+When repeated questions go unanswered, concern may turn to pain, and then to frustration.

 We may aim anger at ourselves for not being able to help, and/or at our friend or loved one, who left us this way – feeling sore and confused.